 Also NEW - God’s Story for All Seasons

-While many worship leaders enjoy the Revised Common Lectionary (RCL), I felt led to design an alternative that covers more stories and the characters more deeply, that would take people on a journey of seeing more clearly connections between time periods in the Bible and prophetic words and later events, as well as early events and later references to them.
+While many worship leaders enjoy the Revised Common Lectionary (RCL), I felt led to design an alternative that covers more biblical stories, that dives more deeply into the characters, and that would take people on a journey of seeing more clearly connections between time periods in the Bible (i.e. linking prophetic words and later events, as well as early events and later references to them).

 So many core stories aren’t found in the RCL, or aren’t included in their fullness.
 So many people don’t understand the rhythm of the church seasons and their meaning, or basic stories we take for granted that everyone learned in Sunday school.
 For those who are spiritually seeking, that is background they generally don’t have (and, let’s face it, those who have been in the pews for decades sometimes don’t know this information either or haven’t made the connections).

-Please note that because they are a download, there is no refund option available.
-You can take a look at a sample service to get a feel for what is included.
+***Please note that because these units are a download, there is no refund option available.***